|

 Grain Market Highlights

-• To see the current 8–14-day temperature and precipitation outlooks courtesy of the Climate Prediction Center, scroll down to the other Charts/Weather Section.
+• To see the current US Temperature and Precipitation Outlooks for October, courtesy of the Climate Prediction Center, scroll down to the other Charts/Weather Section.

 Note – For the best viewing experience, some Grain Market Insider content is best viewed with your phone held horizontally.